Billionaire Musk ordered to appear Thursday over his $1m America PAC

 It adds: “It is indisputably an unlawful lottery.”

-On Wednesday, Philadelphia Judge Angelo Foglietta ordered all parties – including Musk- to attend a hearing on the matter on Thursday.
+On Wednesday, Philadelphia Judge Angelo Foglietta ordered all parties – including Musk- to attend a hearing on the matter at 10am on Thursday.

 “It is further ordered that all parties must be present at the time of the hearing,” the judge wrote.